oil-oil/vuesax-ts/packages/docs/docs/.vitepress/docs/documentation/components/alert.md

 Change the color of the entire alert with the `color` property

-In this example you can click on the buttons and dynamically change the color value to display it in the component **VsAlert**
+In this example you can click on the buttons and dynamically change the color value to display it in **VsAlert**

 </card>